Lint Staged Git Add Found Some Errors Please Fix Them and Try Committing Again

 It'southward better to utilise the function-based configuration (seen above), if your employ case is this.

-// lint-staged.config.js import micromatch from 'micromatch' consign default { '*': ( allFiles ) => { const codeFiles = micromatch ( allFiles , [ '**/*.js' , '**/*.ts' ] ) const docFiles = micromatch ( allFiles , [ '**/*.dr.' ] ) return [ `eslint ${ codeFiles . bring together ( ' ' ) } ` , `mdl ${ docFiles . join ( ' ' ) } ` ] } , }
+// lint-staged.config.js import micromatch from 'micromatch' consign default { '*': ( allFiles ) => { const codeFiles = micromatch ( allFiles , [ '**/*.js' , '**/*.ts' ] ) const docFiles = micromatch ( allFiles , [ '**/*.dr.' ] ) return [ `eslint ${ codeFiles . bring together ( ' ' ) } ` , `mdl ${ docFiles . join ( ' ' ) } ` ] } , } Example: Ignore files from lucifer

 Click to expand

-If for some reason you want to ignore files from the glob match, y'all can use micromatch.not()
+If for some reason you want to ignore files from the glob match, y'all can use micromatch.not():

-// lint-staged.config.js import micromatch from 'micromatch' export default { '*.js': ( files ) => { // from `files` filter those _NOT_ matching `*exam.js` const lucifer = micromatch . not ( files , '*exam.js' ) return `eslint ${ match . join ( ' ' ) } ` } , }
+// lint-staged.config.js import micromatch from 'micromatch' export default { '*.js': ( files ) => { // from `files` filter those _NOT_ matching `*exam.js` const lucifer = micromatch . not ( files , '*exam.js' ) return `eslint ${ match . join ( ' ' ) } ` } , } Please note that for virtually cases, globs can reach the same consequence.
+For the higher up example, a matching glob would be !(*test).js.

 Instance: Use relative paths for commands